-In the Collaboration diagrams illustrated in the following sections, agents are illustrated using the UML symbol for an object and the ACL interactions are depicted as a message flow between two objects.
-Unless otherwise stated, the cardinality of an agent in the scenario is considered to be one.
-If the scenario suggests that potentially many agents of a particular type should take part in the dialog, it is envisaged that the initiating agent composes separate ACL messages for each of the required destination agents as multicasting is currently not supported by the FIPA ACL.
+772 This section explores the scenarios of the dynamic VPN provisioning, using a 'Use Case' approach, with all symbol for an object and the ACL interactions are depicted as a message flow between two objects.
+Unless that potentially many agents of a particular type should take part in the dialog, it is envisaged that the initiating agent composes separate ACL messages for each of the required destination agents as multi-castingis currently not supported by the FIPA ACL.